-Kings Chambers Court of Protection & Mental Health team that includes leading national experts in mental capacity and mental health law in all levels of seniority.
-Our barristers not only practice in the Courts and tribunals, but are also well known authors and teachers in their areas of expertise.
+Kings Chambers Court of Protection and Mental Health barristers include leading national experts in mental capacity and mental health law in all levels of seniority.
+Our barristers not only practise in the courts and tribunals but are also well-known authors and teachers in their areas of expertise.

-Property and affairs: We have barristers with considerable experience in property and affairs cases before the Court of Protection.
-We have a sensible and commercial approach to these cases.
-Unusually, our barristers are able to combine with this expertise their knowledge and experience in health and welfare cases.
-Also, our experience and knowledge of the Care Act, as well as the practicalities of catastrophic personal injury settlements (acting for deputies appointed to administer these on behalf of the Claimant), places us in a strong position to offer an all round service.
+Our Court of Protection Property and Affairs barristers combine this expertise with their knowledge and experience in health and welfare cases.
+Also, our experience and knowledge of the Care Act, as well as the practicalities of catastrophic personal injury settlements (acting for deputies appointed to administer these on behalf of the claimant), places us in a strong position to offer an all round service.

 In addition, our barristers advise and act in inquests, public law challenges or damages claims arising out of community care or mental health treatment.

 Kings Chambers has an outstanding mediation offering, which has been established to help parties find an alternative avenue of resolving disputes in the Court of Protection.
 These disputes are often highly emotive, very personal and legally complex, as well as being protracted and costly.
 Our specialist team of mediators offer an efficient and cost-effective method of dispute resolution outside of the courtroom.

 The team consists of accredited mediators who bring their wealth of expertise as leading specialists in the fields of the Court of Protection and adult health and social care to assist parties in finding an effective resolution to their dispute.
 The team is qualified to offer their services in all civil and commercial disputes and are nationally recognised experts in the following types of dispute:

 The team have a national presence and are able to conduct mediations across the UK.
 Kings Chambers are based in Manchester, Leeds and Birmingham and all are equipped to hold mediations.